GenesisVarelli/GenesisVarelli/README.md

-- 👋 Hi, I’m I’m @GenesisVarelli
+- 👋 Hi, I’m @GenesisVarelli
 - 👀 I’m interested in HTML, CSS and JavaScript
 - 💼 Feel free to check out my work on my portfolio website <a>https://genesisvarelli.com</a>
 - 📫 Genvarelli@outlook.com